 In the South: The Water Supply and Sewage Authority (WSSA), a much smaller utility than JWU, serves Bethlehem and the neighbouring towns of Beit Jala and Beit Sahour.
 In total, it employs 80 people and services a population of 105,000.
 The WSSA utility was established and still governed by an Israeli military order.
 Working ratio here is 90% (GIZ, 2012) and the NRW is 38%.
-The Southern Area Services Improvement (SAWSIP) Programme, funded by the World Bank, aimed at improving sufficiency and efficiency of water and wastewater services in the southern area of the West Bank, prepare and implement an appropriate institutional framework for water and wastewater services provision, and build regulatory and institutional capacity.
-The desired impact was to restore infrastructure, strengthen institutions, and facilitate PSP presence in the economy.
+The Southern Area Services Improvement (SAWSIP) Programme, funded by the World Bank, aimed at improving sufficiency and efficiency of water and wastewater services in the southern area of the West Bank, prepare and implement an appropriate institutional framework for water and wastewater services provision, and build regulatory and institutions, and facilitate PSP presence in the economy.
 The programme started in 1999 and was completed in early 2006.
 The creation of a Southern Utility, however, could not be achieved under the SAWSIP Phase I. Preliminary negotiation between the World Bank and PWA for the financing of a second programme phase (SAWSIP II for the period 2007-2010) are continuing, and SAWSIP II was supposed to follow but never materialised.